MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 <br>

 ## First Artifact (genesis block)
-1. Use the template as shown in Figure 3 and fill all the necessary requirement traceability information. <br>
+1. Use the template as shown in Figure 3 and fill all the necessary requirement traceability information.
+The sample template _artifact_template.xlsx_ is given in the home directory of the repository. <br>

 ![](/experiment/assets/art_template.png) <br>
 *Figure 3: Template to fill the necessary requirements traceability information* <br>